cop3402fall19/syllabus/projects/lexical_specification.md

 ### Keywords

 Keywords are denoted by a quoted string and are a sequence of alphabetic characters.
 These are the reserved words of the language, so no variables may be named them.
+Assume keywords are followed by whitespace.

     PRINT      "print"
     READ       "read"